 - a.)
 Para triathlon Classification Rules can be found in Appendix G; - b.)
 All Para triathletes competing at a World Triathlon sanctioned competition must have an international para triathlon classification to ensure they meet the minimal eligibility criteria for competition and are assigned an appropriate sport class.
-Para triathletes requiring classification will need to: - (i) be available to attend an International Classification appointment with a World Triathlon designated Classification Panel prior to the competition; - (ii) provide, at time of classification, the "World Triathlon PI Medical Diagnostics Form" or "World Triathlon VI Medical Diagnostics Form" signed by the appropriate medical personnel, a passport sized photo and any other relevant medical documentation. - c.)
-Para triathletes competing at a World Triathlon event, where classification is not available, will be informed through their National Federation to submit specific medical documentation to World Triathlon, no later than six weeks before competition, so that a provisional classification can be assigned to them; - d.)
+Para triathletes requiring classification will need to: - (i) be available to attend an International Classification appointment with a World Triathlon designated Classification Panel prior to the competition; - (ii) provide, before the athlete is entered into his/her first ever event wait list and at time of classification, the "World Triathlon PI Medical Diagnostics Form" or "World Triathlon VI Medical Diagnostics Form" signed by the appropriate medical personnel, a passport sized photo and any other relevant medical documentation. - c.)
+Para triathletes competing at a World Triathlon event, where classification is not available, will be informed through their National Federation to submit specific medical documentation to World Triathlon, no later than six eight weeks before competition, so that a provisional classification can be assigned to them. - d.)
 When an athlete's sport class changes, a revision of the past results can be requested.
 World Triathlon will study each request on a case-to-case basis and decide whether the relevant competition results need to be modified. - 17.5 Eligible Classes and Competition Formats: - a.)
 All Para triathletes are allowed to compete in triathlon, duathlon and aquathlon events.
-Only Para triathletes from sport classes PTS2, PTS3, PTS4 and PTS5 are allowed to compete in winter triathlon, cross triathlon and cross duathlon events; - b.)
+Only Para triathletes from sport classes PTS2, PTS3, PTS4 and PTS5 are allowed to compete in winter triathlon, winter duathlon, cross triathlon and cross duathlon events; - b.)
 All Para triathletes may start all together or grouped in waves.
 Athletes from the same sport class and gender must start in the same wave; - c.)
 The Para triathlon competitions at the Paralympic Games, the World Triathlon Para Championships, the Continental Triathlon Para Championships, World Triathlon Para Series and the World Triathlon Para Cups are taking place on Sprint distance will have a time limit of 2 hours; - d.)
 In a Duathlon event, a para triathlon competition should be organised at least in two wave starts with a difference of at least one (1) minute.
 PTWC1 and PTWC2 athletes should start in the first wave and the rest of the athletes in the second wave; - e.)
 At the discretion of the technical delegate the competition format may be changed; - f.)
-Athletes in different classes may compete together by using the staggered start called "Interval Start System":

-(i) In competitions where all classes start together, the relevant compensation time will be added to the final times of the athletes competing in the classes, as follows:
+Athletes in different classes may compete together by using the staggered start called "Interval Start System": - (i) In competitions where all classes start together, the relevant compensation time will be added to the final times of the athletes competing in the classes, as follows:

 PTWC1 Men PTWC2 Men PTWC1 Women PTWC2 Women

 Sprint triathlon 0:00 +3:00 0:00 +3:38

-Sprint duathlon 0:00 +2:40 0:00 +3:13
+Sprint duathlon 0:00 +2:44 +2:40 0:00 +3:18 +3:13

+Aquathlon 750 m + 5 km 0:00 +1:17 0:00 +1:33

+Aquathlon 1000 m + 5 km 0:00 +1:29 0:00 +1:48
-PTVI1 Men PTVI2/PTVI3 Men PTVI1 Women PTVI2/PTVI3 Women

-Sprint triathlon 0:00 +2:41 0:00 +3:11

-Sprint duathlon 0:00 +2:28 0:00 +2:55
+PTVI1 Men PTVI2/PTVI3 Men PTVI1 Women PTVI2/PTVI3 Women Sprint triathlon 0:00 +2:51 +2:41 0:00 +3:21 +3:11 Sprint duathlon 0:00 +2:35 +2:28 0:00 +3:02 +2:55 Aquathlon 750 m + 5 km 0:00 +2:51 0:00 +3:21 Aquathlon 1000 m + 5 km 0:00 +3:14 0:00 +3:48